Alvin-Gavel/KIB-transparency/README.md

 `register_pred`: Whether the research protocol is pre-registered

-There are also functions for appending the dataframe to a SQL table, and creating the table if necessary.
+There are also functions for appending the dataframe to a SQL table.

 It is important to note that while the code searches articles for claims about transparency, it cannot verify that any of the claims are *true*.
 It is entirely possible that an article that claims to provide access to data actually only contains a dead link.